No One is More Welcome at Congregation Or Ami than You!

 Learning More about Judaism: Without pressure, we invite you (whether you are Jewish or not) to enjoy our programs and classes.
 Adult learning activities occur throughout the year and include weekly study sessions, monthly brunches or book groups, evening programs and Shabbat seminars.
 We invite you to learn more about upcoming Adult Learning Opportunities or to email our Educator, Rabbi Julia Weisz, who coordinates our Adult Learning.

 Educating Children: You may be especially interested in our Mishpacha Family Alternative Learning Program.
 (Mishpacha means “family” in Hebrew.)
 An alternative to our wonderful Monday-Wednesday drop-off Kesher program (formerly “Religious School”), our Mishpacha program allows parents and children to study together twice monthly on Sunday mornings.
 Often adults spend time alone with Rabbi Kipnes while children learn in multi-grade groupings with our fine faculty.
 Everyone learns the same material at age-appropriate levels.
 Then parents and children interact through projects, games, trials and round robin activities to explore the beauty of Judaism.
 This program is especially helpful for interfaith families as they seek to learn more about being Jewish and figure out how to support their Jewish child(ren)’s spiritual education.
-We invite you to learn more about Mishpacha program or email our Mishpacha Coordinator.
-You may also want to learn about our Kesher program (“Religious School”) and/or our Temple Teen Program and/or email our Educator, Rabbi Julia Weisz.
+We invite you to learn more about Mensch-ify (family learning), Kesher, and HUB (our new teen program).
+Feel free to speak with Rabbi Julia Weisz who oversees them all.

 Our Experience as an Interfaith Family